Islam in the United States: Politics

-To date, four Muslims have served in the United States Congress, all members of the Democratic Party.
-The first was Keith Ellison, who took office representing Minnesota in 2007.
+Congress

+As of the 119th US Congress, four Democrats identify as Muslim (0.8% total): André Carson, Ilhan Omar, Rashida Tlaib, Lateefah Simon.

+Party politics

-In the 2000 Presidential election, nearly 80 percent of Muslim Americans supported Republican candidate George W. Bush over Democratic candidate Al Gore.
-However, due to the invasions of Afghanistan and Iraq which took place under the Bush Administration, as well as what some call an increased anti-Muslim rhetoric from the Republican Party after the September 11 attacks, support for the Republican Party among American Muslims has declined sharply.
+In the 2000 Presidential election, 78 percent of Muslim Americans supported Republican candidate George W. Bush over Democratic candidate Al Gore.
+However, due to increased anti-Muslim rhetoric from the Republican Party after the September 11 attacks, support for the Republican Party among American Muslims has declined sharply.

-By 2004, Bush's Muslim support had been reduced by at least half, who would vote for Democratic candidate John Kerry or a third-party candidate.
+By 2004, Bush's Muslim support had been reduced to under 1%, and Democratic candidate John Kerry's support rose to 93%, with 5% voting for Ralph Nader.

 By 2008, Democratic candidate Barack Obama got 67% to 90% of the Muslim vote depending on region.
+In total, Obama won 89% of the Muslim vote, with his Republican opponent John McCain getting only 2%.
 Some of his opponents question Obama's religious faith; see Barack Obama religion conspiracy theories.

+By 2012, Barack Obama's support slightly falls to 85%, with 4% voting for his Republican opponent, Mitt Romney.

 In a 2017 Survey done by the Institute for Social Policy and Understanding, only 15% of American Muslims wanted Donald Trump to win the 2016 presidential election, compared to 54% wanting Hillary Clinton to win.
+74% of Muslims ended up voting for Clinton, compared to 13% for Trump.

 According to a 2018 poll from the Institute for Social Policy and Understanding, American Muslims were as satisfied with the American trajectory as the general public, reporting at around 27%.
 Regarding the 45th president of the United States, Donald Trump, Muslims are the least likely to approve of him across all faith groups including non affiliated Americans.
 This compares to, "17% of non-affiliated Americans, 31% of Jews, 36% of Catholics, 41% of Protestants, and 72% of white Evangelicals".